Your browser is not supported or outdated so some features of the site might not be available.

 Cons

 The Samsung G55A is just okay for office use.
 The relatively large, high-resolution screen delivers good text clarity.
 Unfortunately, it has just okay peak brightness, so it can't overcome glare in a bright room.
-It also has terrible ergonomics and a poor horizontal viewing angle, so it's hard to adjust the screen to an ideal viewing position.
+It also has terrible ergonomics and poor viewing angles, so it's hard to adjust the screen to an ideal viewing position and share it with others next to you.

 Pros